Subliminal Seduction: Plot

-One of the top computer game designers in the country, Darrin Danver decides to move with his lovely wife Bev to Las Vegas and work for Compucom, the leading developer and distributor of computer games worldwide.
-More than eager to woo their newest arrival, Compucom showers the Danvers with many luxuries and spoils.
-Both Darrin and Deb have worked long and hard, and a taste of the "good" life is something they both wouldn't mind savoring for a while.
+One of the top computer game designers in the country, Darrin Danver decides to move, with his lovely wife, Bev to Las Vegas and work for Compucom, the leading developer and distributor of computer games worldwide.
+More than eager to woo their newest arrival, Compucom showers the Danvers, with many luxuries and spoils.
+Both Darrin and Deb have worked long and hard, and a taste of the "good" life is something they both would not mind savoring for a while.

 Operated like an old "ivy league" fraternity, the corporation encourages its male executives to marry decent home-makers.
 Uneasy with the corporation's expectations, Deb decides to finish up her Ph.D..
 Becoming increasingly suspicious of the company's constraints, Deb's curiosity grows in this CD-ROM company her husband has formed a strong loyalty to.
-Thus, a mounting tension between the couple surmounts.
+Therefore, a mounting tension between the couple surmounts.

-While Darrin and Deb continue with their daily routines, two top executives with Compucom, Meg and Jimmy Eicher, dangerously test the effects of cerebral brain lobe stimulus on unsuspecting volunteers.
+Well Darrin and Deb continue, with their daily routines, two top executives with Compucom, Meg and Jimmy Eicher, dangerously test the effects of cerebral brain lobe stimulus on unsuspecting volunteers.
 These "guinea pigs" are made to perform certain tasks and then have no recollection of any occurrence the next morning.

-During a company dinner, one of the executives' wives babbles hysterically about this game they're all in... a moment later her husband Larry decides to finish it by leaping off the roof of the building.
-Of course, Larry's secretary Angie turns to Darrin to console her grief... and to carry out her plans of seduction.
+During a company dinner, one of the executives' wives babbles hysterically about this game they are all in, a moment later her husband Larry decides to finish it by leaping off the roof of the building.
+Of course, Larry's secretary Angie turns to Darrin to console her grief, and to carry out her plans of seduction.

 Darrin begins poking around at Compucom and discovers the company's prize CD-ROM game "Mouse Maze" is encoded with subliminal information formulated to each executive and contains directives aimed at the consumer.
 Directives that are considered highly illegal and virtually undetectable.
-Stumbling across a set of CD's hidden in their house by the previous (deceased) Compucom executive, Debb and Darrin take them to a computer wizard friend of theirs.
-With Angie's help, they re-encode the game "Mouse Maze" before it goes into mass production.
+Stumbling across a set of CD's hidden in their house, by the previous deceased, Compucom executive, Debb and Darrin take them to a computer wizard friend of theirs.
+With Angie's help, they re-encode the game "Mouse Maze", before it goes into mass production.

-"Pan or Pleasure" becomes the name of the game when Darrin further discovers a flash frame of light that acts as an undetectable visual catalyst to Compucom volunteers.
-The game has made sight, sound and touch seem so real that it can actually induce bodily sensations such as sex, orgasm, pain and even death.
+"Pan or Pleasure" becomes the name of the game when Darrin further discovers a flash frame of light that, acts as an undetectable visual catalyst to Compucom volunteers.
+The game has made sight, sound and touch seem so real that, it can actually induce bodily sensations, such as sex, orgasm, pain and even death.

-The tension and excitement escalates when Darrin discovers that his friend Doug was reduced to a lifeless heap after experiencing the game at full warp, and Bev has been given "directives" to jump off the Hoover Dam.
-Every second counting, Darrin barely pulls his wife to safety from the treacherous fall as Angie holds the culprits at gunpoint for the authorities to deal with.
+The tension and excitement escalates, when Darrin discovers that, his friend, Doug was reduced to a lifeless heap after experiencing the game at full warp and Bev has been given "directives" to jump off the Hoover Dam.
+Every second counting, Darrin barely pulls his wife, Deb to safety from the treacherous fall as Angie holds the culprits at gunpoint for the authorities to deal, with.